-Initial Commission Direction # 8 (Housing)
+Initial Commission Direction #8 (Housing)

 - a.
 Clarify that the existing, state certified Housing Element is incorporated into the Plan. - b.
-Add language to another section of the Plan regarding the opportunities for redevelopment and community land trusts to provide affordable housing.
+Add language to another section of the Plan regarding the opportunities for redevelopment and community land trusts to provide affordable housing and the importance of enacting an affordable housing overlay zone.